There is a photograph in the Church of the men from Butterton who joined H.M Forces for WWI. They are:

 There is still no official authorisation as regards Doubly Thankful status but we have researched long and hard and are totally satisfied we have earned the status of a Doubly Thankful Village.

 In the run up to the 2018 Armistice celebrations Butterton as a Doubly Thankful Village has appeared several times in the national media.
 There have been articles in the Times, Telegraph, Mail Online and the Daily Express Online.
-Furthermore, on 8th November an item on Butterton was broadcast on BBC Midlands Today.
+Furthermore, on 8th November an item on Butterton was broadcast on BBC Midlands Today and an item on our Doubly Thankful status was broadcast on BBC1 on the One Show on 7th November 2019.

-To date two planning meetings have taken place.
-Representatives from Village Organisations are coming together to plan a Day of Celebration on 11th November.
+Representatives from Village Organisations came together to plan a Day of Celebration on 11th November 2018.

-On 11th November the celebrations begin with the unveiling of a Doubly Thankful Village sign, kindly sponsored by the Parish Council.
-BBC Radio Stoke will be transmitting our Remembrance Service Live and this will be attended by the Waterhouses Branch of the Royal British Legion.
-Everyone who attends this service is then invited to go to the Village Hall where there will be refreshments served by the RBL Ladies.
-Back to the Church and there is to be the first ever three hour full peal of our recently installed bells, more refreshments and a display of WWI and WWII personnel bio files.
-As part of the large-scale British project, ‘Battle’s Over – A Nation’s Tribute’ our bells will be rung again at 7.05pm on the day.
-At 6.30pm everyone assembles at the Village Hall for the lighting of a Beacon at 7pm, followed by a Pie and Pea Supper.
-Tickets on sale at £6 from any BHG Committee member.
-If you prefer the vegetarian option, please mention this when you buy your ticket.
-Bring your own drinks.
-After supper the winning ticket will be drawn for the £500 Bells Draw.
-A grant of £435 has been given by SMDC towards expenses on the day.
+On 11th November the celebrations began with the unveiling of a Doubly Thankful Village sign, kindly sponsored by the Parish Council.
+BBC Radio Stoke transmitted our Remembrance Service live.
+There was the first ever three hour full peal of our recently installed bells, refreshments and a display of WWI and WWII personnel bio files.
+As part of the large-scale British project, ‘Battle’s Over – A Nation’s Tribute’ our bells were rung again at 7.05pm on the day.
+At 6.30pm everyone assembled at the Village Hall for the lighting of a Beacon at 7pm, followed by a Pie and Pea Supper.
+A grant of £435 had been given by SMDC towards expenses on the day.

 Please contact Maggie Risby- 01538 304115 or email firstname.lastname@example.org for more details.